 More green leafy salads!

-Ingredients mentioned below use standard measuring cups and spoon.
+The ingredients mentioned below use standard measuring cups and spoons.

 A bundle or a pack of Gotu kola(Pennywort).